 A burnout coach may recommend that you take supplements for burnout if they feel it will help with your mental or physical well-being before or during the coaching period.

-A coach should have knowledge of supplements that are effective for managing or treating stress and reduce burnout symptoms so that you’re able to use natural healing techniques for burnout.
+A coach should have knowledge of supplements that are effective for managing or treating stress and reduce burnout symptoms as well as applying techniques for burnout.

 What results can I expect from burnout coaching?

 The results you can (and should) expect from burnout coaching should be a complete elimination of burnout-related thoughts, feelings, sensations and symptoms.